 How We Tested

 Year after year, we set out to find the best winter boots on the market.
-Our gear experts performed exhaustive testing on every pair of boots in our review, purchasing and testing every single model ourselves to ensure biases didn't influence a product's score.
+Our gear experts conducted exhaustive testing on every pair of boots in our review, purchasing and testing each model ourselves to ensure that biases didn't influence a product's score.

 We deliberately stood in icy rivers, braved snow hikes in record-setting cold temperatures, and quested into winter storms to investigate the merits and setbacks of each pair.
 Using buckets of icy water, we determined the exact point at which water seeped into each boot, as well as the temperature difference after prolonged submersion.
-We focused on each boot's warmth, comfort, weather protection, traction, and durability.
-Our testers kept detailed notes along the way, immediately making notations after each testing session before ultimately creating an informed final score.
+Our testers kept detailed notes throughout the process, making notations immediately after each testing session and ultimately creating an informed final score.
 We tested women's winter boots, winter boots for men, and even investigated the best rain boots and best hiking boots, which can sometimes be used as wintery footwear.

 Whether it be a trek in the snow or an ice bucket temperature evaluation, we tested each boot to find the best for your winter needs.